Using Water after Defecation:

 Questioning the Islamic Concept of Impurity During Menstruation:

-A third issue arises with how Allah, under the pretext of cleanliness, declared menstruating women impure and prohibited them from entering the mosque or touching the Quran.
+The next issue arises with how Allah, under the pretext of cleanliness, declared menstruating women impure and prohibited them from entering the mosque or touching the Quran.

 The question is: is this blood coming from the fingers of the girl, which would make it logical to ban her from the Quran and the mosque?
 Or is this blood affecting her soul, which would justify barring her from spiritual worship, like prayer?

 Women already experience emotional and physical challenges during this time, often battling depression.
-Yet, Allah, described as wise and compassionate, adds to their burden by labeling them impure in this state, exacerbating their emotional distress.
+Yet, Allah, described as wise and compassionate, adds to their burden by labelling them impure in this state, exacerbating their emotional distress.